-Anchor & Alpine’s UX leader, our Director, has the distinct accolade of having worked on multiple patents as an author, inventor, and illustrator, and been awarded two.
+Anchor & Alpine’s UX leader, our Captain, has the distinct accolade of having worked on multiple patents as an author, inventor, and illustrator, and has been awarded two.
 This is the story of our UI/UX project for a wall-mounted user interface patent.

 We didn’t start with our eyes on a patent.

 We just needed to do some good work.
 We were working with a client that brought us on to redesign and develop their WordPress website.
 At the time, we were just beginning to offer UI/UX as a core service, and the client asked us to check out a wall-mounted interface they had.
 They had acquired a company and, with it, the graphical user interface (GUI).